John W. Leedy: Canadian life

 Leedy was the author of What’s the Matter with Canada?, A discussion of the credit situation in Canada, published in Edmonton in 1916.
+In 1916 he was expected to run as a candidate the 1917 Alberta election but did not.

 He was active in the United Farmers of Alberta after it decided to engage in direct politics in 1921 and was elected government.
 He and fellow farmer and bank reformer George Bevington pushed the UFA government to establish a government-owned bank but their efforts were stopped by the conservative UFA executive.
 He left the UFA.

 At the age of 77, he ran as an Independent on a bank-reform platform in Edmonton in the 1926 provincial election but was not elected.

 In 1930 he was author of The proposed provincial banking law for the province of Alberta, which states that it was "Prepared for attachment to petition as provided by the Direct Legislation Act of the Province of Alberta asking a plebiscite on the question of whether or not this proposed banking act shall be enacted into law in the Province of Alberta."
 The campaign was unsuccessful as Alberta never held a province-wide referendum on the question.

 Leedy died in Edmonton, Alberta, on March 24, 1935, with almost no money or other assets.
 The Kansas State Legislature donated $1,000 to pay for his grave marker and his funeral expenses.

 He is interred at the Edmonton Municipal Cemetery.
 His wife Sarah (deceased 1941), daughter Clara Leedy (deceased 1972), and her husband Walter White (deceased 1925) are buried nearby.